-This is a cool looking card showing Tom in his Michigan Wolverines uniform.
-These cards are sold well, but no easy to find.
+The 2000 Crown Royale rookie is a cool looking card showing Tom in his Michigan Wolverines uniform.
+These cards sell, but no easy to find.
 They are not individually numbered but still not that easy to find in premium condition.
 NM-MT cards, which are typical grades, sell for around $20-$25.

 2000 Skybox Impact #27

 Skybox did a smart thing including Tom Brady in their 2000 Impact set.
 The card sells well for around $25 ungraded and normally sells for double that amount when graded in mint 9 conditions.
 These Tom Brady rookie cards normally don’t grade that well due to poor, thin, card stock, and colored borderless corners.
 The corners seem to show even the smallest of nicks.

 2000 Fleer Tradition #352

 The Fleer Tradition is another interesting rookie of Brady.
 These cards normally come well centered but don’t always grade well because of the poor card stock quality.
 Buyers will have no problem finding these cards online selling or $15.
 They are not that scarce but do sell quickly.

 His Skybox rookie is one of Tom’s most affordable cards.
 They normally grade very well because of the white border that surrounds the card.
 The photo includes another prospect from 2000 that didn’t pan out, Giovanni Carmazzi.
 Currently, you can buy the cards on eBay for $20-$25 ungraded.
 Gem Mint 10 versions sell for $100 or more.

 These cards are hugely undervalued.
 They sell for only $25 and are virtually impossible to find in mint or better condition.
 I won’t say that they are the rarest of cards, but they were also not mass produced like some of the other cards on our list.

 2000 Upper Deck Black Diamond #126